-- (b) Terminal tariff and returns: OGRA will administer RTPA for the LNG terminal based on a prescribed tolling tariff with the following components: - (i) Capacity or fixed element covering capacity reservation and other fixed charges; - (ii) Variable element covering the variable operation and maintenance charge of the LNG terminal. - (c) In order to ensure that the capacity of an LNG terminal is optimally utilized, OGRA will adopt and implement the mechanism of "Use-it-or-lose-it". - (d) Reporting requirements: The LNG Developer or LNG TO/O, as the case may be, will have to publish capacity utilization rates and tariffs as approved by OGRA and at such regular intervals as may be determined by OGRA. - 6.3.
-Gas Pricing: - (a) For RLNG supply to SSGC and SNGPL, the RLNG price will be an input for determining the weighted average cost of gas in Pakistan. - (b) Except as provided in para 8 below, the LNG Developer/ LNG Buyer will have the right to sell RLNG to end users directly based on a negotiated price subject to approval of OGRA. - 6.4 Gas Transmission: OGRA will ensure that subject to capacity being available, the LNG Developer or LNG Buyer or RLNG Buyer, as the case may be, will have access to the SSGC and SNGPL pipeline network at a regulated cost plus tariff even after privatization of these two entities.
-If SSGC/SNGPL do not have available capacity, the LNG Developer or LNG Buyer or RLNG Buyer, as the case may be, can request SSGC/ SNGPL to expand capacity or may construct its own pipeline based on technical and economic considerations subject to grant of licence by OGRA.
-In determining available capacity, OGRA would consider the capacity that could be made available by swaps between SSGC and SNGPL. - 6.5 Notwithstanding the above, OGRA can grant an exemption from mandatory RTPA or NTPA requirement under certain conditions such as: - (a) the investment must enhance competition in gas supply and enhance security of supply; - (b) the level of risk attached to the investment is such that the investment would not take place unless an exemption is granted; and - (c) the exemption is not to the detriment of competition or the effective functioning of the internal gas market, or the efficient functioning of the regulated system to which the infrastructure is connected or linked.

-6.6 RLNG Quality: The quality of RLNG which is to be injected into the domestic gas transmission and distribution network shall be compatible with the quality of gas in such system and which shall be reviewed by OGRA from time to time.
+- (b) Terminal tariff and returns: In case of sale to public sector gas utility OGRA will approve tolling tariff negotiated between the utility companies and LNG TO/O on the basis of following components: - i.
+Capacity or fixed element covering capacity reservation and other fixed charges; - ii.
+Variable elements covering the variable operation and maintenance charges of the LNG terminal. - iii.
+Utilization of capacity. - (c) In order to ensure that the capacity of an LNG terminal is optimally utilized, OGRA will adopt and implement the mechanism of "Use-it-or-lose-it". - (d) Reporting requirements: The LNG Developer or LNG TO/O, as the case may be, will have to publish capacity utilization rates and tariffs as approved by OGRA and at such regular intervals as may be determined by OGRA. - (e) LNG Storage Facility: Gas storage facility may be developed by the LNG Developer/ LNG TO/O. Gas Storage may be allowed at a tariff determined by OGRA.

+6.3.
+Gas Pricing:

+- (a) For RLNG supply to SSGC and SNGPL, the RLNG price will be an input for determining the weighted average cost of gas in Pakistan, determined by OGRA, for GoP specified consumers and industry. - (b) The LNG Developer/ LNG Buyer will have the right to sell RLNG to end users directly based on a negotiated price. - (c) SSGCL/SNGPL will not sell gas priced under 6.3 (a) to industries which are selected by GoP to use RLNG from time to time.

+- 6.4.
+Gas Transmission: OGRA will ensure that subject to capacity being available, the LNG Developer or LNG Seller or RLNG Buyer, as the case may be, will have access to the SSGC and SNGPL pipeline network or any other new entity at a transportation tariff to be determined under Third Party Access (TPA) Rules even after privatization of these two entities.
+If SSGC/SNGPL do not have available capacity, the LNG Developer or LNG Buyer or RLNG Buyer, as the case may be, can request SSGC/SNGPL or any other operator of pipeline to expand capacity based on technical and economical considerations or may construct its own pipeline subject to grant of license by OGRA.
+In determining available capacity, OGRA would consider the capacity that could be made available by swapping gas between SSGC and SNGPL systems. - 6.5.
+RLNG Quality: The quality of RLNG which is to be injected into the transmission and distribution network of the gas companies shall be compatible with the quality of gas in such system and which shall be reviewed by the Gas Companies according to OGRA's notified gas specifications. - (a) The blending/dilution of RLNG to meet the quality required shall be the responsibility of the LNG Developer / LNG Seller.